Tax & Accounting

 Crowe Erastus & Co.
 Certified Public Accountants

 Established in 1997, Crowe Erastus & Co.
-Certified Public Accountants provide their clients with tailored tax and accounting solutions.
+Certified Public Accountants provides its clients with tailored tax and accounting solutions.

 Their wealth of expertise and specialised knowledge, combined with their passion for professionalism, make them the perfect choice for all your tax advisory and compliance needs.
 They are ranked as the 8th largest accounting firm in the world and one of the largest in Kenya, offering everything from advisory to auditing services.